sdd/kiddo/AVAILABLE_CI_BENCHMARK_OPTIONS.md

 - `/benchmark dist` is reserved for distance-metric-focused changes and should stay above broader rules.
 - `/benchmark stems` is reserved for stem-strategy-specific changes and should stay above the broader `/benchmark` rule.
 - `/benchmark leaf` is reserved for leaf-strategy-specific changes and should stay above the broader `/benchmark` rule.
-- `/benchmark` is the default benchmark suggestion for general source changes.
+- `/benchmark` is the default command for the basic benchmark suite and for general source changes.
 - If you add more benchmark commands later, insert the more specific ones above the broader defaults.